Rosslyn Chapel: Restoration, conservation and tourism

+In the financial year of 2013–14, Rosslyn Chapel recorded 144,823 visitors, the highest number since 2007–08, when (at the height of popular interest induced by The Da Vinci Code), the number of visitors was close to 159,000.
+The current owner is Peter St Clair-Erskine, 7th Earl of Rosslyn.

 Architecture

 The original plans for Rosslyn have never been found or recorded, so it is open to speculation whether or not the chapel was intended to be built in its current layout.
 Its architecture is considered to be among the finest in Scotland.

 Construction of the chapel began on 20 September 1456, although it has often been recorded as 1446.
 The confusion over the building date comes from the chapel's receiving its founding charter to build a collegiate chapel in 1446 from Rome.
-Sinclair did not start to build the chapel until he had built houses for his craftsmen.

 Although the original building was to be cruciform, it was never completed.
 Only the choir was constructed, with the retro-chapel, otherwise called the Lady chapel, built on the much earlier crypt (Lower Chapel) believed to form part of an earlier castle.
 The foundations of the unbuilt nave and transepts stretching to a distance of 90 feet were recorded in the 19th century.
-The decorative carving was executed over a forty-year period.
-After the founder's death, construction of the planned nave and transepts was abandoned - either from lack of funds, lack of interest or a change in liturgical fashion.
+Construction of the planned nave and transepts was abandoned.

 The Lower Chapel (also known as the crypt or sacristy) should not be confused with the burial vaults that lie underneath Rosslyn Chapel.

 The chapel stands on fourteen pillars, which form an arcade of twelve pointed arches on three sides of the nave.
 At the east end, a fourteenth pillar between the penultimate pair form a three-pillared division between the nave and the Lady chapel.
 The three pillars at the east end of the chapel are named, from north to south: the Master Pillar, the Journeyman Pillar and, most famously, the Apprentice Pillar.
-These names for the pillars date from the late Georgian period — prior to this period they were called the Earl's Pillar, the Shekinah and the Prince's Pillar.